julienj/twity/doc/install.md

 GITLAB_CLIENT_ID_SECRET=my-secret
 ```

-If you choose to setup the Gilab Oauth, when creating the twity application on your Gitlab account, you will have to
+If you choose to setup the Gitlab Oauth, when creating the twity application on your Gitlab account, you will have to
 fill in the redirect uri.
 These uri is `http(s)://YOURTWITYDOMAIN/login/gitlab`

 ## Create indexes